 $ mysql import\–connect JDBC: MySQL://mysql.ex.com/sqoop\–username sqoop\ -password sqoop\–table lib\ –null -string’

-If we want to execute the data operations effectively then we must use sqoop, just through a single command line we can perform many tasks and subtasks in it.
-Sqoop connects to different relational databases through connectors, they make use of JDBC driver to interact with it.
-Since sqoop runs on its own source, we can execute sqoop without an installation process.
-The execution of sqoop is easy as because the execute the data in parallel.
-Using Map reduce we can import and export data, which in turn provides parallel execution.
+If we want to execute the data operations effectively, we must use sqoop; just through a single command line, we can perform many tasks and subtasks.
+Sqoop connects to different relational databases through connectors, using the JDBC driver to interact with them.
+Since sqoop runs on its source, we can execute sqoop without an installation process.
+The execution of sqoop is easy because it executes the data in parallel.
+We can import and export data using Map Reduce, providing parallel execution.

-To conclude, Sqoop Commands regulates the process of importing and exporting the data.
+To conclude, it regulates the process of importing and exporting the data.
 Sqoop provides the facility to update the parts of the table by the incremental load.
 The data import in sqoop is not event-driven.
-And there comes sqoop2 with enabled GUI for easy access along with command line.
+And there comes sqoop2 with enabled GUI for easy access and command line.
 The data transfer is fast as they transfer in parallel.
 They play a vital role in the Hadoop environment.
-They do their job on its own, not necessary while importing small data sets.
+They do their job independently, not necessarily while importing small data sets.

 This has been a guide to Sqoop Commands.
-Here we have discussed basic as well as advanced Sqoop Commands and some immediate Sqoop commands.
-You may also look at the following article to learn more –
+Here we discussed basic, intermediate, and advanced Sqoop Commands and tips and tricks.
+You may also look at the following articles to learn more –